Sex-abuse victim asks Supreme Court to release grand jury report

 Pennsylvania Attorney General Josh Shapiro is actively fighting for the report’s release, currently preparing "an objection to a continued stay" of the report's release.
 Nine news organizations including Philadelphia Media Network (which owns the Inquirer and Daily News) and the Pittsburgh Post-Gazette have also submitted filings seeking the report’s release.
 Some 26 anonymous individuals, reported to be a group of former priests, asked the court to keep the report sealed, claiming they had a constitutional right to challenge parts of the report in court.
 (It is unknown if Marsico, who was defrocked not long after Frey came forward and now reportedly works as a realtor in Central Pennsylvania, is part of the group opposing the report’s release.)

 At this point, none of Pennsylvania’s archdioceses oppose the release of the report.
-It does not involve the Philadelphia or Altoona-Johnstown archdioceses, which were the subjects of previous grand jury investigations, but investigated sex-abuse allegations at the state’s six other archdioceses.
+A spokesman for the Harrisburg diocese acknowledged to the Inquirer that Marsico was a "child predator" but declined to comment on Frey's other claims.
+The report does not involve the Philadelphia or Altoona-Johnstown archdioceses, which were the subjects of previous grand jury investigations, but investigated sex-abuse allegations at the state’s six other archdioceses.

 “Victims of this sexual abuse deserve the right to tell their stories to the people of Pennsylvania.
 That is why my legal team and I have worked tirelessly to have each diocese agree to give victims the opportunity to be heard,” AG Shapiro said in a previous statement on the report.
 “We are hopeful the Court will expeditiously decide these issues and lift the stay.
 The people of Pennsylvania have a right to see the report, know who is attempting to block its release and why, and to hear the voices of the victims of sexual abuse within the Church.”